SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-08-covid-vax-mortality-again.md

     the difference between the red and blue curves is significant, i.e., a _real_ thing likely to reproduce in the future.

-You pretty much want to be a patient on the upper curve, because they live longer.
+You pretty much want to be a patient on the upper curves &ndash; the blue curves combining mRNA/NLP vaccines + ICI &ndash; because they live longer.

 The really startling news here is that the patients who got the mRNA vaccine + ICI combination therapy always did better, and that the result is statistically significant.